Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Upload the FM and the DM
 1. Insert the share info in the index DM and upload it
 1. Notify the contacts about the new share with a drop message including **dk1** and the url of the FM

+## Unsharing a single file

+### Tasks

+Remove a single file share

+### Prerequisites

+* Valid federation token with write access to the VOLUME
+* DM of the parent folder

+### Process

+1. Remove the reference to the FM from the DM and upload the DM
+1. Delete the FM

 # Handling conflicts